Zajacc22/FiveM_HangOnToAVehicle/README.md

 <img src="https://i.imgur.com/VIqIB7q.png"/>

 ###### Instructions
-Place folder in resources<br>
+- Drag HangOntoAVehicle folder into your resources folder<br>
-Face a vehicle that allows you to hang on to the side and press G, the button can be changed in cl_hang.lua to your preference.
+- Face a vehicle that allows you to hang on to the side and press G, the button can be changed in cl_hang.lua to your preference.

 ###### Supported models
 ```